 Re-connecting fallopian tubes

-The surgery to re-connect fallopian tubes is called 'tubal reversal surgery'.
+The surgery to re-connect fallopian tubes is called 'tubal reversal surgery' or tubal re-anastomosis.

-After a laparotomy, the hospital stay may be as short as one or two nights.
-Post-operative recovery may take three to six weeks.
+After a laparotomy, the hospital stay may be as short as 1 or 2 nights.
+Post-operative recovery may take 3 to 6 weeks.
 Recovery is much faster following laparoscopic surgery, and the woman may be able to go home within hours.
-However the success rate is not as great.
-As the procedure is rarely provided by the NHS, you’ll need to pay for it to be done privately.
-It can cost £4,000, though the price varies depending on where you live and the procedure itself.